scoder/lupa/README.txt

 It complements Python very well.
-Lua is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes `faster than many other compiled languages`_.
+Lua is a language as dynamic as Python, but LuaJIT compiles it to very fast machine code, sometimes `faster than many other compiled languages`_ for computational code.
 The language runtime is extremely small and carefully designed for embedding.
 The complete binary module of Lupa, including a statically linked LuaJIT2 runtime, is only some 500KB on a 64 bit machine.

 .. _`faster than many other compiled languages`: http://shootout.alioth.debian.org/u64/performance.php?test=mandelbrot

-However, Lua code is harder to write than Python code as the language lacks most of the batteries that Python includes.
-Writing large programs in Lua is rather futile, but it provides a perfect backup language when raw speed is more important than simplicity, and edit-compile-run cycles are too heavy for agile development.
+However, Lua code is harder to write than Python code as language and runtime lack many of the batteries that Python includes.
+Lua is not commonly used as primary language for large applications, but it provides a perfect backup language when raw speed is required and the edit-compile-run cycles of binary extension modules are too heavy and too static for agile development.

 Lupa is a very fast and thin wrapper around LuaJIT.
 It makes it easy to write dynamic Lua code that accompanies dynamic Python code by